Last updated at Fri, 15 Oct 2021 13:45:52 GMT

 Security practitioners must think like attackers.
 Assets must be protected against known workarounds from those trying to fool the defenses with malicious intent, and layered defenses avoid creating a single point of failure.
 Believe it or not, policymakers must think like attackers as well.
 Laws and policies with too many loopholes will be ineffective, so clarifications and caveats are often necessary to prevent gaming the system.
 Both regulations and cybersecurity safeguards can be complicated for the same reasons!

-The idea of legal protection for good faith security research from the Computer Fraud and Abuse Act (CFAA) suffers from this problem.
+Efforts to codify legal protection for good faith security research from the Computer Fraud and Abuse Act (CFAA) suffer from this problem.
 Cyber criminals will claim to have good intent to confound prosecution or civil lawsuits, and CFAA liability protection should not shield security researchers that act recklessly and cause harm.

 Adding to the challenge is the important issue of appropriate boundaries for interacting with another person’s property.
 The CFAA is almost exclusively aimed at protecting computers that the researcher does not own.
 This calls for a much narrower security research exemption than we would support under DMCA Sec.
 1201, which restricts research on computers the researcher does own.